3meters/proxibase/readme.md

 Users or tests can log in with these credentials to perform administrative tasks.

 With a few exeptions, admins can perform any operation on the server that would be prevented by permissions.
-Users, in general, can read everything, write records to most tables, and can update records that they own.
+Users, in general, can read everything, write records to most tables, and can update and remove records that they own.
 Users cannot update or delete records owned by other users.

 ### Creating New Users
 See the guidelines for posting below, the api is